Music (MUSC)

 Have you ever watched a music video and thought, "What is going on here?"
 This course demystifies the aesthetic language of music videos, teaching students how to “crack the code” and discern their often-complex cultural messaging through in-depth aesthetic and critical analysis.
 This course takes the perspective that music video is an inherently hybrid medium, distinct from music, screen media, or other music-and-image genres (operas, films, musicals, etc.).
 We trace the development of music video in American culture in a loosely chronological manner, discussing videos in relation to their musical genre (for example, rock, pop, hip hop, country, Tejano), developments in technological platforms, and cultural habits of music consumption.
 Students will engage with lecture content, assigned playlists, and participate in guided peer-to-peer research activities that facilitate an integrative, personalized approach to their understanding of music videos.

-MUSC 132 | ALARM WILL SOUND: MUSIC, FEAR, AND CONFLICT
+MUSC 132 | MUSIC & CONFLICT

 Units: 3 Repeatability: No